ietf-rats-wg/ietf-rats-usecases/rats-usecases.md

 on existing industry verticals, mapping terminology used in those specifications to the more abstract terminology used by RATS.

-The document (aspires) goes on to go on to describe possible future use cases that would be enabled by common formats.
+The document aspires to describe possible future use cases that would be enabled by common formats.

 --- middle